 The county recorded birth and death certificates in late 1877.
 Prior to this, proofs of birth or death could be filed at the courthouse.
 Marriages have been recorded since the earliest times although some omissions occur.
 For various reasons, couples sometimes chose to marry in a different county or state, so if not found in one county, search surrounding areas.

-In our Quarterly
+In the SCCGS Quarterly

 - Abstracts of death certificates filed 1877-1916 at the courthouse are serialized starting with Volume 30 Number 1 (2007).
 As noted above, this series is reproduced on our member website.

 Substitutes for vital records

 - Church records may be the best substitute for birth, marriage, and death records when not found at the county level.
 On the main menu click Collection > Church records or read of many more on our book page.

 - Newspaper articles, tombstones, burial records, and probate files are other sources for vital records – some published in our Quarterly or separate books.

 St. Clair County Genealogical Society, PO Box 431, Belleville, IL 62222-0431.